 1 In the third quarter of 2004, two additional questions were added to the National Health Interview Survey (NHIS) insurance section to reduce potential errors in reporting Medicare and Medicaid status.
 Persons aged 65 years and over not reporting Medicare coverage were asked explicitly about Medicare coverage, and persons under age 65 with no reported coverage were asked explicitly about Medicaid coverage.
 Depending on responses to these two questions, respondents may have been reclassified.
-Estimates of uninsurance for 2004 are calculated both without using the additional information from these new questions (noted as Method 1) and with using the responses to these new questions (noted as Method 2).
+Estimates of uninsurance for 2004 are calculated both without the additional information from these new questions (noted as Method 1) and with the responses to these new questions (noted as Method 2).
 Estimates of private insurance are not affected by the two additional questions.
 Beginning in 2005, all estimates are reported using Method 2.
 See "About This Early Release" for additional information.

-- In 2009, 21.0% of persons under age 65 years were covered by public health plans, and 62.9% were covered by private health plans. - Public coverage rates among both children and adults aged 18-64 years were higher in 2009 than in 1997.
-However, the increase among adults was small compared with the increase among children. - Private health care coverage rates among both children and adults aged 18-64 years were lower in 2009 than in 1997.
+- For January-September 2010, 21.4% of persons under age 65 years were covered by public health plans and 61.4% were covered by private health plans. - Public coverage rates among both children aged 0-17 years and adults aged 18-64 years were higher in January-September 2010 than in 1997.
+However, the increase among adults was small compared with the increase among children.
+For children, the public health insurance coverage rates in January-September 2010 were the highest since 1997. - Private health care coverage rates among both children aged 0-17 years and adults aged 18-64 years were lower in January-September 2010 than in 1997.
+For both children and adults aged 18-64, the private health insurance coverage rates in January-September 2010 were the lowest since 1997.

 Figure 1.2.
-Percentage of persons under age 65 years without health insurance coverage at the time of interview, by age group and sex: United States, 2009
+Percentage of persons under age 65 years without health insurance coverage at the time of interview, by age group and sex: United States, January-September 2010

 NOTES: A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
 The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
-The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage points lower than those based on the editing procedures used for the final data files.
-Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage points.
-The analyses excluded 676 persons (0.9%) with unknown health insurance status.
+The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage point lower than those based on the editing procedures used for the final data files.
+Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage point.
+The analyses excluded 494 persons (0.8%) with unknown health insurance status.